 Regional models with the largest differences between the analyses and the 1st day forecasts are for:

 Ozone

 - CHIMERE in the surface layer.

-- EMEP mostly within the PBL
+- EMEP and SILAM mostly within the PBL (patchy patterns)

+- DEHM up to 2000 m.

-- LOTOS-EUROS, MATCH over the total vertical extent, also MOCAGE to a lesser extent.
+- LOTOS-EUROS, MOCAGE, EURAD, MATCH in all vertical layers.

+- EURAD exhibits strange features

 Carbon monoxide